blakerouse/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 The default configurations are chosen to be closer to the defaults with the exporter's previous inbuilt batching feature.
 The [`exporterhelper` documentation][exporterhelper] provides more details on the `sending_queue` settings.

+Because records are encoded to their final form at ingest time, "items" — as counted by the `items` sizer (for `sending_queue::sizer` or `sending_queue::batch::sizer`) and by the standard `otelcol_exporter_sent_*` / `otelcol_exporter_send_failed_*` metrics — are Elasticsearch **documents**, not pdata records.
+Log records map 1:1, but each span event becomes its own document (increasing trace counts), metric data points are grouped into one document per timestamp and dimensions (decreasing metric counts), and profiles fan out into multiple documents.
+Adjust any `items`-based thresholds or dashboards accordingly.

 ### Elasticsearch document routing

 Documents are statically or dynamically routed to the target index / data stream in the following order.
 The first routing mode that applies will be used.